 On reflection this one was pretty naive and raw but I can live with that!
-I was 27 and listening to a lot of John Tejada at the time, and you can definitely hear that influence alongside other typical Detroit Techno stylings.
+I was 25 when I made it and listening to a lot of John Tejada, and you can definitely hear that influence alongside other typical Detroit Techno stylings.

 Fun fact: the name Ice 2 Go came from a night out in Amsterdam with label-boss Jason and the lovely Lydia during which we asked a bar for a bag of ice to take away to make caipirinhas.
 A mildly merry Jason first heard then signed the track that very night.

 I remember that DJs like DJ 3000 and Nomadico/Dex from Underground Resistance played it.
 Closer to home I heard that Hudson Mohawke was a fan and played it at the Sub Club, while Jackmaster was good enough to showcase it in a “lesser-known gems” feature on Radio 1.
 And nice people who I respect like Mark still rate it, so that’s good enough for me.